dipc-cc/sp2graph/README.md

 More generally, a Kekulé structure *K* could be represented by an unique adjacency matrix *A* plus another matrix *B* that contains only information about the double bonds.
 In this way, for any row *i* from the "double-bond" matrix *B* there is one and only one element with *B<sub>ij</sub>*=1.
 For the naphthalene Kekulé structure above this translates to:

 ![naphthalene Kekulé structure adjacency plus double bond representations](/doc/images/naphthalene_matrix.png)
-**Graph of a Kekulé structure given by adjacency plus double:** *Naphthalene Kekulé structure represented by an adjacency matrix added to a "double bond" matrix*.
+**Graph of a Kekulé structure given by adjacency plus double bonds:** *Naphthalene Kekulé structure represented by an adjacency matrix added to a "double bond" matrix*.

 ## Installation ##